-Viscosity improvers are viscous chemical compounds called polymers or polymeric compounds that decrease the rate at which oils change viscosity with temperature.
-These viscosity modifiers extend a motor oil's operating temperature range and make multi-grade or all-season oils possible.
-However, low-quality viscosity improvers lend themselves to shearing.
+Viscosity Improvers are viscous chemical compounds called polymers or polymeric compounds that decrease the rate at which oils change viscosity with temperature.
+These viscosity modifiers extend a motor oil's operating temperature range and make multigrade or allseason oils possible.